Eli-bassoon/Super-Flytrap-Adventures/README.md

 Branches let multiple people work on parallel instances of the project.
 They are a more advanced technique that you can use if you want but aren't necessary for this.

-To avoid merge conflicts, we will be committing directly to main most of the time.
+To avoid merge conflicts, I recommend committing directly to main most of the time.